 - Soak 1 cup of dried black beans overnight in the Instant Pot, rinsing at least twice during the soaking time.

-- Cook in the Instant Pot for 30 minutes (beans should be easily mashable).
+- Cook in the Instant Pot for 30 minutes (this should result in beans that are easily mashable).

 - Allow the pressure to come down naturally, which will take another 30 minutes.